Let’s take a trip back in time, to a day not too long ago where things were quite different in the business world.

 And of course, there’d be a spot directly below for them to enter their email, which would utilize a double opt-in procedure and a world class automated follow up system.

-Although I do like the use of the words unconventional and sophisticated, one phrase always keep in the back of my head when doing copywriting for clients is “SO WHAT?” or better “WHO CARES’ or best “WHAT’S IN IT FOR ME?” or the real kickier “PROVE IT!”.
+Although I do like the use of the words unconventional and sophisticated, one phrase I always keep in the back of my head when doing copywriting for clients is, “SO WHAT?” or better, “WHO CARES’ or best, “WHAT’S IN IT FOR ME?” or the real kicker, “PROVE IT!”

 What if you opened like this…

-Social media marketing agencies are like diets, there’s a new one that comes out every day, all claiming to be better than the last, but the truth is most simple don’t work.
-They seduce you with fancy pitches, right when you desperately need a lifeline, then abandon you when the going gets tough.
+Social media marketing agencies are like diets, there’s a new one that comes out every day, all claiming to be better than the last.
+But the truth is, most simply don’t work.
+They seduce you with fancy pitches right when you desperately need a lifeline, then abandon you when the going gets tough.

-Now that’s just off the top of my head, and still needs work, but I think it’s a good start, and with a bit of testing can be fine-tuned to be a work of art.
+Now that’s just off the top of my head, and it still needs work, but I think it’s a good start.
+With a bit of testing, it could be fine-tuned into a work of art.

 So, if you want to say “we’re a team of professionals who (insert word vomit here)” then tell me why I care.

 “We’re a team of professionals who specialize in going above and beyond for YOU and your business, delivering the greatest returns, and emphasizing maximum market penetration.”

 And lastly, nearing the bottom of the page, they’ve got a section titled ,”Your marketing specialist,” with photos of each team member and their title.